dialvare/MicroShift-OSTreeSystems-blog/README.md

 nginx   LoadBalancer   10.43.228.39   192.168.1.240   80:30643/TCP   8s
 ````

 At this point, we should reach the *nginx* application through that External-IP.
-To do so, we're going to install in our *rpm-ostree* some packages to allow graphical interfaces and the web browser *Firefox*.
+To do so, we're going to install *Firefox* web browser in our *rpm-ostree*, as well as some other packages to allow the usage of GUIs.
 Then, reboot the machine:

 ````
 rpm-ostree upgrade